amaan-123/Amaan_Horizon_repo/README.md

 # Amaan_Horizon_repo

-This is a repo to reflect amaan-123's assignment answers & associated files for the IT training program.
-Contents will keep updating as the course progresses.
+IT Training Repo: This is a repo to reflect amaan-123's assignment answers & associated files for part-1 (mostly front-end & APIs) of the IT training program.
+Contents will keep updating as course progresses.
+For C# onwards see my other repo --> C_Sharp_NET.

 ## Folder Structure

 - `DevToolingandEnvironment/` - Tools and environment setup guides.
+- `FetchAPI/` - Notes and projects related to Fetch API.
 - `GitHubAndGitBash/` - Git and GitHub-related resources and notes.
 - `HTML_CSS_JS/` - Contains HTML, CSS, and JavaScript-related projects and notes.
+- `IntroToProgramming/` - Contains pseudocode for basic problems.
+- `Postman/` - Postman-related notes and projects.
+- `README.md` - This file.
-- `FetchAPI/` - Notes and projects related to Fetch API.
+- `TODO.md` - List of tasks to be completed.

 ## Resources Used